 Neighbours Day: Over the Fence Cuppas 2019

-This year we celebrated the 10th anniversary of Neighbours Day Aotearoa with a bumper 10 days of Over the Fence Cuppas.
+This March we celebrated the 10th anniversary of Neighbours Day Aotearoa with a bumper 10 days of Over the Fence Cuppas.
 Spending time getting to know your neighbours creates stronger, happier, and more resilient communities.
 It was great to see Over the Fence Cuppas happening across Kāpiti over the two weeks of celebrations.
-If you held an event over the 10 days, share your pics or stories on our Facebook page.